fiercefire/Library-Website/_posts/2025-09-13-Santa-Monica-Library.md

 <br>

-This is the only picutre I took of the outside of the library.
+This is the only picture I took of the outside of the library.
 The building is quite large but otherwise not all that impressive to me.
 It was a tiny bit confusing and annoying to get into the library because out of three seperate entrances there was only one open, the north entrance.
 They must have a lot of trouble at the library because at the north entrance there are two security guards stationed.